YosefLab/epitome/docs/usage/train.rst

 Train a Model that Stops Early
 -------------------------------
-If you are not sure how many iterations your model should train for or are concerned about your model overfitting, you can specify the max_valid_batches parameter when initializing the model, which will create a train_validation dataset the size of max_valid_batches.
+If you are not sure how many batches your model should train for or are concerned about your model overfitting, you can specify the max_valid_batches parameter when initializing the model, which will create a train_validation dataset the size of max_valid_batches.
 This forces the model to validate on the train-validation dataset